Effects of the nuclear equation of state on the r-mode instability and evolution of neutron stars: Introduction

 The article is organized as follows.
-In Sec~II we review briefly the stability of the r-modes.
+In Sec~II I review briefly the stability and evolution of the r-modes.
 Section III contains the employed nuclear physics model focusing on the presentation of the nuclear symmetry energy and the thermodynamic method applied for location of core-crust interface.
 The results are presented and discussed in Sec.
 IV and Sec.
 V summarizes the present study.